barakisbrown/rollDiceLibrary/README.md

-The RollDice Application
+The RollDice Library
 ------------------------

 About:
-This is my android port of idea I had a long time using MFC back during WinXP area.
-I have updated it using .NET but I wanted to create a Android Application for this also.
+This will be library that I could use on any of my .NET apps.
+This library will helpe me learn more about Test-Driven Development.

 Overall Objectives for this application
 ---------------------------------------